 The first and most outstanding difference between Greenies or Dentastix is their certification.

-Whereas Greenies have the backing of the prestigious VOHC, Dentastix do not.
+Whereas Greenies have the backing of the prestigious VOHC, Dentastix does not.

-By implication this means Greenies have a better proven track record at tackling plaque, which is the root cause of dental disease, than Dentastix do.
+By implication, this means Greenies have a better-proven track record at tackling plaque, which is the root cause of dental disease than Dentastix does.

-Extending evidence based medicine to the debate about Dentastix vs Greenies, this would mean that Greenies pass this test but Dentastix don’t.
+Extending evidence-based medicine to the debate about Dentastix vs Greenies, this would mean that Greenies pass this test but Dentastix doesn’t.